top of page

 What We Do

 Cooperation New Orleans is a movement working together to create programs, resources, and start conversations about the cooperative future of our city.
-Some of the resources within our movement include:
+Explore some of our offerings!

 "Black cooperatives are actually not a new strategy, it was in cooperation that formerly enslaved people built community, and so it is no surprise that many Black communities continue to create cooperative enterprises as a means to own the development that is taking place in their neighborhoods. "